7 Valuable Tax Time Tips

 3. Go through your calendar

-Check through your diary to prompt you for any spending you might have made for tax deductible events, meetings or trips for work.
+Check through your diary (and emails) to prompt you for any spending you might have made for tax deductible events, meetings or trips for work.

 4. Save your receipts in the cloud